Die Ärzte: 1993–1999: Reunion, new bassist, first no.1 single

-Recent years
+2000–2013: Further success, MTV Unplugged, solo work

 In 2000 they came back with the album, Runter mit den Spendierhosen, Unsichtbarer! ("Stop feeling so generous, invisible one!", lit.: "Down with the generosity trousers, invisible one!"), and two top 10 singles.
 For the third single from the album they released the 30-second-song Yoko Ono, which, according to the Guinness Book of Records, is the shortest single ever released (with a videoclip)—another example of their sense of humour.
 During their tour in 2001 they sold the limited edition album 5, 6, 7, 8 - Bullenstaat! ("5,6,7,8 – Cop State!") consisting of short punk songs that were written and recorded with the previous years full-length album published a year before, and with some cover songs that were published in 1995 (another tour only EP).

-After that they again took a break: Bela did some acting and Farin recorded his first solo album Endlich Urlaub! ("Holiday at last!").
-In late 2002 they did an MTV Unplugged session in a school auditorium with the school's band (Albert Schweitzer Gymnasium, Hamburg, Germany) which they released under the title Rock'n'Roll Realschule (in allusion to the Ramones' song and the film Rock 'n' Roll High School).
+After that, they again took a break.
+During the break Bela did some acting and Farin recorded his first solo album Endlich Urlaub! ("Holiday at last!").
+In late 2002, they did an MTV Unplugged session in a school auditorium with the school's band (Albert Schweitzer Gymnasium, Hamburg, Germany), which they released under the title Rock'n'Roll Realschule (in allusion to the Ramones' song and the film Rock 'n' Roll High School).
 The following year they released a new two-CD album, Geräusch ("Noise").
 In December 2003 a live DVD was recorded and published the following year.

 While the band was on another break, Farin released another solo album Am Ende der Sonne ("At the end of the Sun").
 In 2005 a new version of the album Debil was released under the name Devil containing the original track listings plus some B-sides and previously unreleased bonus material.
-The album can now be sold legally, since all the tracks have been removed from the Index.
+The album can now be sold legally, since all the tracks from the original LP have been removed from the Index.
+Only Geschwisterliebe remains there.
 In 2006, Bela B made a solo album, Bingo.
 On 2 November 2007, Die Ärzte released their latest album, Jazz ist anders ("Jazz is nothing like this", lit.
 "Jazz is different"), which was preceded by the single Junge ("Boy").
 Junge was shown for the first time on MTV TRL Germany on 14 September 2007.
 The album was followed by two tours, in winter 2007 and summer 2008.

-After they played a few concerts in 2009, they took the longest break since the reunion.
-In April 2011 they toured under the pseudonym "Laternen-Joe".
+After they played a few concerts in 2009, they took a break.
+In April 2011, they toured under the pseudonym "Laternen-Joe" and, in December, they gave two special concerts at the Westfalenhalle in Dortmund, one only for women, and one only for men.

-Die Ärzte announced a new studio album, to be released on 13 April 2012 and a tour from May to August.

-The first single from the upcoming album was released (as an EP with 3 additional tracks) on 2 March and is called "zeiDverschwÄndung" ("wÄste of time").

-In June 2019, the band played a club tour in non-German speaking parts of Europe before headlining the festivals Rock am Ring and Rock im Park.
-They were their first live shows since 2013.